ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/balanced_sigmoid_latexchart.png" alt="drawing" width="100%"/>

-**2.3 _Mirrored Sigmoid Equation and Parameters_**
+**2.3 _Balanced Sigmoid Equation and Parameters_**

 Recall that the basic sigmoid equation accepts a price deviation and returns a supply change percentage.
 Combining it with the mirroring equation gives the output:

 <img src="../assets/aip-5/piecewise_sigmoid_eq.png" alt="drawing" width="380"/>

-#### 3. "Mirrored" Sigmoid vs Linear
+#### 3. "Balacned" Sigmoid vs Linear

-We expect that the “mirrored” sigmoid supply curve will cause the Ampleforth network to  spend a more balanced amount of time between expansion and contraction, and avert prolonged contraction periods.
+We expect that the “balanced” sigmoid supply curve will cause the Ampleforth network to  spend a more balanced amount of time between expansion and contraction, and avert prolonged contraction periods.

-// insert chart of basic sigmoid + linear here (x-axis = price, y-axis = supply_change_factor)
 <img src="../assets/aip-5/combined_latexchart.png" alt="drawing" width="100%"/>